Andy Murray: 2014: 30th career title and out of top 10

-2015: Davis Cup champion and return to world No. 2
+2015: Davis Cup champion, world No. 2

-Murray began his year by winning an exhibition event in Abu Dhabi.
-He then played the Hopman Cup with Heather Watson and, despite winning all his singles matches in straight sets, they finished second in their group behind Poland.
-His first competitive tournament of the year was the Australian Open.
-He won his opening three matches in straight sets before defeating 11th seed Grigor Dimitrov to reach the quarter-final.
-Wins over Nick Kyrgios and Tomáš Berdych followed as Murray reached his fourth final at the tournament (three of which were against Djokovic) and the eighth grand slam final of his career.
-He lost the final to Novak Djokovic in four sets, however his run to the final saw his return to the top four in the world rankings for the first time in 12 months.
+At the Australian Open he beat Nick Kyrgios and Tomáš Berdych to reach his fourth final at the tournament (three of which were against Djokovic) and the eighth grand slam final of his career.
+He lost the final to Novak Djokovic in four sets, but returned to the top four in the world rankings for the first time in 12 months.

-Murray next participated in the Rotterdam Open as the top seed, but he lost in the quarter-finals to Gilles Simon who ended a 12 match losing streak against Murray.
-Murray then played in the Dubai Championships but suffered another quarter-final defeat to 18-year-old Borna Ćorić and as a result, Murray slipped to No. 5 behind Rafael Nadal and Kei Nishikori.
-Afterwards, Murray played the Davis Cup World Group in Glasgow against the United States.
-He won both his matches against Donald Young and John Isner, allowing Great Britain to progress to the quarter-finals for the second consecutive time with a 3–2 lead over the United States.
+At Rotterdam Murray lost in the quarter-finals to Gilles Simon.
+At Dubai he lost in the quarters to 18-year-old Borna Ćorić.
+At Davis Cup World Group in Glasgow against the United States he won both his matches against Donald Young and John Isner, allowing Great Britain to progress to the quarter-finals 3–2.

-Murray then reached the semi-finals of the 2015 Indian Wells, overtaking Tim Henman's record of 496 career wins to have the most career wins for a British man in the Open Era.
+Murray then reached the semi-finals of Indian Wells, overtaking Tim Henman's record of 496 career wins to have the most career wins for a British man in the Open Era.
 However, he suffered a 6th consecutive defeat to Djokovic in straight sets.
-Murray then reached the final of the 2015 Miami Open, recording his 500th career win along the way to become the first British player to have 500 or more wins in the Open Era.
-He went on to lose the final to Djokovic, this time in three sets.
-Murray added Jonas Björkman to his coaching staff in March initially on a five-week trial to help out in periods when Mauresmo was unavailable as she only agreed to work with him for 25 weeks.
-However, at the end of the Australian Open, Mauresmo had informed Murray that she was pregnant and he announced at the end of April, that Björkman would be his main coach for all of the grass court season and all of the US hard court swing, while Mauresmo would only be with the team for Wimbledon.
+Murray then reached the final of Miami, recording his 500th career win.
+He lost the final to Djokovic in three sets.
+Murray added Jonas Björkman to his coaching staff in March initially on a five-week trial.